What is Maelstrom's Edge?

 The discovery of cybel tunnels allowed humanity to travel across the galaxy.
 They form a web of energy connecting large celestial entities.
 Some tendrils of this web are big enough to travel, forming tunnels that ships can enter and leave.
 In a refined form, the energy of these tunnels can be used as fuel or even weaponised, reacting violently with conventional matter.
 Like cybel tunnels, the Maelstrom is attracted to large bodies of mass.
 The Maelstrom also disrupts the web of tunnels, increasing the complexities and dangers of travelling on the edge.
 Learn more about cybel travel in our rulebook and in the designer's notes here on the website.

-- Include versatile contractors, zealous warriors, mind-link controlled bots and the enigmatic Angel aliens, alongside parts to create your own battlefield terrain
+- Include versatile contractors, zealous warriors, mind-link controlled bots, enigmatic Angels, giant battlesuits and desperate Broken rabble, alongside parts to create your own battlefield terrain

 Our model range covers many different units for our factions.
-The core of a force consists of basic infantry models with various weapon options, and includes smaller robots and angels.
-Elite hammer units, fast vanguard units and anvil units made up of fearsome large models allow you to build up your collection into a destructive and versatile force.
+The core of most forces will consist of basic infantry models with various weapon options.
+Add elite hammer units, fast vanguard units and specialist anvil units made up of fearsome large models to build up your collection into a destructive and versatile force.
 Each faction has its own aesthetic and unique units.

 For any tabletop miniatures game it's important to have a good selection of terrain.
 Maelstrom's Edge benefits from generous amounts of cover on the table to make for the most tactically flexible games.
-To help you out with making terrain, we have created a 'terrain sprue' that supplies a host of plastic terrain elements which you can combine with simple foam and cardboard to make up the elements of your battlefield.
+To help you out with making terrain, we have created 'terrain sprues' that supplie a host of plastic terrain elements which you can combine with simple foam and cardboard to make up the battlefield.
 See our gallery pages for some examples.
 Like our other models, the terrain sprue is available separately in our store.
 It's also included in the Battle for Zycanthus box set.

 All the models included in the Battle for Zycanthus box set

-- Are all made of the highest quality plastic at the familiar 28mm scale
+- Are all made of the highest quality plastic or resin at the familiar 28mm scale

 Our models are made in the popular 28mm scale and are therefore compatible with a host of other miniature war gaming products on the market.
-We use injection moulded High Impact Polystyrene (HIPS) plastic, which we believe is the most user-friendly material for war gaming models and of higher quality than many resins, with crisp detail, ease of conversion and flexible assembly options.
+We use injection moulded High Impact Polystyrene (HIPS) plastic for the core units in each faction, which we believe is the most user-friendly material for war gaming models, with crisp detail, ease of conversion and flexible assembly options.